User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 The additional information from athenahealth Population Health can improve the diagnosis and treatment of chronic conditions, reduce manual coordination between ACO administrators and providers, and increase revenue for payment models that are calibrated to the RAF score of the at-risk population.

-Because the post-adjudicated claims data from athenahealth Population Health is included, the Patient Risk dashboard in athenaClinicals shows you a more complete accounting of the following:
+Because the post-adjudicated claims data from athenahealth Population Health is included, the Diagnosis Gaps dashboard in athenaClinicals shows you a more complete accounting of the following:

 - Risk adjustment factors